GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

       <td style="vertical-align: top;"><code>directFrom<br>SellerSignals</code><br>allows Google Ad Manager to prevent the
 publisher from seeing the price of its contextual auction.</td>
       <td style="vertical-align: top;"><strong>Chrome response:</strong><br>
-Information passed into runAdAuction() is not known to come from the seller unless the seller calls runAdAuction() from its own iframe.
-In a multi-seller auction it becomes impossible to have all sellers create the frame calling runAdAuction(). directFromSellerSignals addressed this issue by loading content from a subresource bundle loaded from a seller's origin.
-This ensures the authenticity and integrity of information passed into an auction from the seller—auctions configurations cannot be manipulated.
-If publishers want to use Protected Audience API to understand any of the information their technology providers are passing into Protected Audience auctions they can ask those technology providers for this functionality.<br>
+Information passed into <code>runAdAuction()</code> is not known to come from the seller unless the seller calls <code>runAdAuction()</code> from its own iframe.
+In a multi-seller auction it becomes impossible to have all sellers create the frame calling <code>runAdAuction()</code>. <code>directFromSellerSignals</code>
+addressed this issue by loading content from a subresource bundle loaded from a seller's origin.
+This ensures that the authenticity and integrity of information passed into an auction from the seller-auctions configurations cannot be manipulated.
+If publishers want to use Protected Audience API to understand any of the information their technology providers are passing into Protected Audience auctions, they can ask those technology providers for this functionality.<br>
 <br>
 <strong>Response provided by Google Ad Manager:</strong><br>